makinenvilma/image-recognition/README.md

 npm start
 ```

 That opens http://localhost:3000.
-Pick an image, press the button, and expect the
+Pick an image and press the button.
+The first
-first prediction to be slow while TensorFlow warms up.
+prediction is slow while TensorFlow warms up.

 ## Training it again